day8/re-frame-10x/README.md

 `re-frame-10x` lets you instrument, and then inspect, the inner workings of a running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.

-> To whom It may concern, <br><br>
-> You probably don't know this, I mean, how could you, but 10x programmers have a secret handshake.
-There's also a clubhouse, Deca, where we hangout, easily solving distributed state problems, and naming things perfectly. <br><br>
-> But we do genuinely care about the efforts of "regular" programmers to work around their limitations, so it is my great pleasure to write this letter of recommendation for re-frame-10x.
-Yes, the name is crazy overreach, but it does deliver insight into the inner workings of your program which is a superpower for debugging and understanding.
-Wear those X-ray glasses and be free of your false assumptions faster!! <br><br>
-> Sincerely, <br>
-> Deca Liaison Officer <br><br>
-> Update: so there's been some confusion.
-Obviously, when we use it, we're at 100x.
-Please stop with all the new membership applications.

 ### It Is Epoch Oriented

 `re-frame` applications are computationally regular.
 First an event happens,